How to get Success in CLAT 2021 - Tips and Tricks

 Work on concept building

-Considering the changes that have been incorporated to the exam pattern, like inclusion of comprehensive based questions, the candidate must prepare accordingly.
+Considering the changes that have been incorporated to the exam pattern, like the inclusion of comprehensive based questions, the candidate must prepare accordingly.
 Comprehension based questions will be asked from subjects like Quantitative Ability, English, Current Affairs, Deductive Reasoning and Logical Reasoning.
 Questions from the legal aptitude section will include preposition and facts etc. The candidate will be better placed to answer these types of questions if they have conceptual clarity; so one mustn't try to mug up facts.

 To get success in CLAT 2021 follow a study plan